 Crispy Elk Taquitos

-If you’re planning to throw a wild game feast celebrating the spoils of your fall elk harvest, don’t overlook a few finger foods, or in more fashionable terms, Hors d’oeuvres.
+If you’re planning a wild game feast to celebrate your fall elk harvest, don’t overlook the power of a few finger foods—or, in fancier terms, hors d’oeuvres.

-These savory bites are served in small portions and designed to be eaten by hand, keeping your guest’s cravings sustained and their taste buds tingling until the main course is ready to be devoured.
+These savory bites are served in small portions, perfect for eating by hand, keeping your guests’ cravings satisfied and their taste buds tingling while the main course is being prepared.

-Elk chimichangas and crispy Elk taquitos are a few of my favorite Hors d’oeuvres that use similar ingredients and seasonings, making the prep work and cook times less of a hassle when entertaining friends and family.
+Elk chimichangas and crispy elk taquitos are two of my favorite hors d’oeuvres.
+They share similar ingredients and seasonings, making prep and cook times simpler—so you can spend more time enjoying friends, family, and the feast itself.

 Crispy Elk Taquitos